SS Normandie: Origins

 The origins of Normandie can be traced to the 1920s, when the U.S. put restrictions on immigration, greatly reducing the traditional market for steerage-class passengers from Europe, and placing a new emphasis on upper-class tourists, largely Americans, many of them wanting to escape prohibition.
 Companies like Cunard and the White Star Line planned to build their own superliners to rival newer ships of the day; such vessels included the record-breaking Bremen and Europa, both German.
 The French Line Compagnie Générale Transatlantique (CGT) began to plan its own superliner.

 The CGT's flagship was the Ile de France, which had modern Art Deco interiors but a conservative hull design.
 The designers intended their new superliner to be similar to earlier French Line ships.
 Then they were approached by Vladimir Yourkevitch, a former ship architect for the Imperial Russian Navy who had emigrated to France after the 1917 revolution.
 Yourkevitch's ideas included a slanting clipper-like bow and a bulbous forefoot beneath the waterline, in combination with a slim hydrodynamic hull.
 His concepts worked wonderfully in scale models, confirming the design's performance advantages.
-The French engineers were impressed and asked Yourkevitch to join their project.
+The French engineers were convinced by Yourkevitch and asked him to join their project.
 He also approached Cunard with his ideas, but was rejected because the bow was deemed too radical.

 The CGT commissioned artists to create posters and publicity for the liner.
 One of the most famous posters was by Adolphe Mouron Cassandre, another Russian emigrant to France.
 Another poster, by Albert Sébille, showed the interior layout in a cutaway diagram 15 ft long.
 This poster is displayed in the Musée national de la Marine in Paris.